neeraj-tt/soundbyte/README.md

-soundbyte is a guessing game that looks at your liked songs on Spotify.
-It plays one second of a random song, which you then have to guess.
+soundbyte is a guessing game uses your liked songs on Spotify.
+It plays one second of a random song, and you have to guess what it is.

 Visit at https://thesoundbyte.vercel.app